Regional Conferences

 • Mid Africa: 5 episcopal areas

-• East Africa: 2 episcopal area
+• East Africa: 2 episcopal areas

 • West Africa: 3 episcopal areas

-Contact Information for Episcopal Areas in Africa
+Contact Information for episcopal areas in Africa

 Learn about the history and development in Africa